asobol13/AllisonSobol/README.md

 # My Website
 ***
-This is my personal website
+This is a new updated version of my personal website.
+I mainly just changed the color themes but I also did some optimization work.

 ***
 ### Technologies